-As of 18th October, 2017, Blackrock, Inc. communicated that it held an indirect interest of 5.939 per cent. in BBVA's share capital.
-As of 30th June, 2018, no other person, corporation or government beneficially owned, directly or indirectly, five per cent. or more of BBVA's shares.
+On 18th April, 2019, Blackrock, Inc. communicated that it held an indirect interest of 5.917 per cent. in BBVA's share capital.
+As of 31st December, 2018, no other person, corporation or government beneficially owned, directly or indirectly, five per cent. or more of BBVA's share capital.
 BBVA's major shareholders do not have voting rights which are different from those held by the rest of its shareholders.
 To the extent known to BBVA, BBVA is not controlled, directly or indirectly, by any other corporation, government or any other natural or legal person.

-As of 30th November, 2018, there were 902,438 registered holders of BBVA's shares, with an aggregate of 6,667,886,580 shares, of which 641 shareholders with registered addresses in the United States held a total of 1,313,394,357 shares (including shares represented by American Depositary Shares evidenced by American Depositary Receipts (ADRs)).
-Since certain of such shares and ADRs are held by nominees, the foregoing figures are not representative of the number of beneficial holders.
+As of 27th November, 2019, there were 876,674 registered holders of BBVA's shares, with an aggregate of 6,667,886,580 shares, of which 678 shareholders with registered addresses in the United States held a total of 1,387,845,410 shares (including shares represented American Depositary Shares evidenced by American Depositary Receipts (ADRs)).
+Since certain of such shares and ADSs are held by nominees, the foregoing figures are not representative of the number of beneficial holders.